tuxlinuxien/epitech_training/session_8_ex.md

 ## Compile

-you need to compile your program with **gcc** and the following arguments:
+You need to compile your program with **gcc** and the following arguments:

 ```
 -W -Wall -Werror